 When I was diagnosed with bladder cancer in August 2016, I had never heard of bladder cancer before.
 Imagine my shock that it was the 6th most common cancer in the US in 2015.
-How can a disease like this being #6 and no one is talking about it?!?!
+How can a disease like this be #6 and no one is talking about it?!?!
 NO ONE IS TALKING ABOUT IT!!

 I continued reading.

 Not only was no one talking about bladder cancer, but there were huge discrepancies in how patients experience initial symptoms, having medical professionals listen to the symptoms and running the appropriate testing, and receiving the initial diagnosis of bladder cancer.
 HUGE DISCREPANCIES.

 I very quickly decided that there was no way that I could be silent about my diagnosis.
 I was undoubtedly going to have to share my story.

 After I contacted a few select people in my life and had one-on-one conversations, I wrote a long Facebook post and started sharing my status across social media.
 I contacted a cancer research organization and organized an online fundraiser.
 I planned a social media campaign for my surgery date and asked all my friends to wear purple, blue, and marigold yellow on the day of my surgery and post on social media and tag me.
 I went to work.

 For me, it was a very easy, natural decision to share my story and advocate for bladder cancer, ostomies, and the general public.
 I have been doing it as long as I can remember.
 This felt different though.
 This was a game-changer.